 With the Zoom lexicon now second-nature, even to our parents who still have a hard time with Netflix, virtual possibilities do become more feasible.
 Too much traffic?
 We’ll zoom you into the book club.
 Friends and relatives from out of town now have no excuse not to virtually attend the next birthday party.
-And for those who wouldn’t have been able to attend certain experiences in the past and who now have been able to participate in nightlife—the underage, the remote, the disabled—do they get to continue to attend?
+And what about those who couldn’t participate in certain nightlife experiences in the past and now can—the underage, the remote, the disabled—do they get to continue to attend?

 Can you throw a camera on the wall of the club or concert and let those at home into the party?
 Or does its success lie in its necessity, the 100% participation model, the fact that no one is doing the thing they wish they were?